 I've mostly given up on them; after roughly 10 years of trying to keep a regular blog and failing, I've decided that blogging just isn't for me.
 Of course, what this really means is that I've figured out that I'm bad at talking about my life and thoughts in a long-form fashion — the internet isn't rid of me (yet.)
 Anyway, I write more than I webdesign, and I webdesign more than I blog, so...

 But I still visit friends' and strangers' sites because despite that I no longer have a blog, that certainly doesn't mean that I can't read others'.

 I've become resigned to the fact that there are — or rather, were — many parts of my website that I had started, but will probably never finish.
 There are still parts that I am determined to complete (my OTP shrine, for example); but many of the subsections I've deleted are things that I knew I would no longer take seriously, much less particularly care about anymore.

-I know quite a number of Alices online already, so it just gets confusing with mutual friends and whatnot.
-I was also uncomfortable when strangers and people I'd never talked to before used my name in auxiliary situations, so I decided that an alias would be a more comfortable choice (and it is!)
+In accordance with my RL name, I know quite a number of Alices online already, so it just gets confusing with mutual friends and whatnot.
+I was also uncomfortable when strangers and people I'd never talked to before used my name in auxiliary situations, so I decided that an alias would be a more comfortable choice - and it is.

 Please refer to me or my website as aroceu or aroceu.com.
 I'm particular about being in all lowercase, but I suppose it really isn't absolutely necessary, just preferable.

-(You can also refer to me by name if on a links/exits list — if linking to any part of this URL in particular, please call me Aro.)
+(You can also refer to me by name if on a links/exits list — if linking to any part of this URL in particular, please call me Arrow.)